UAE hotel group expands operations in Sudan and Dubai, while debuting a first property in Tanzania and with four firsts in Iran

 The UAE’s Rotana Hotels announced the signing of two new hotels located in Sudan and Tanzania and expected to open their doors before 2020, disclosing the details during the Arabian Travel Market (ATM) 2014, in addition to the announcement of new properties in the UAE and Iran.

 In Sudan, Rotana will be opening a second property in the Sudanese capital of Khartoum after Al Salam Rotana, with the new 221-room hotel set to open in 2019; while in Tanzania Rotana has signed a deal to establish a 249-room hotel, also in the capital, Dar es Salaam.
+As the Middle East’s most successful home-grown hospitality brand, we believe we are well positioned to venture into these new territories.

 “The opening of these new hotels in these four markets falls in line with our strategic goal to operate 100 hotels by 2020.
 These are in addition to the properties announced earlier which will open in Turkey, Erbil, Jordan and Qatar,” said Omer Kaddouri, Rotana CEO and president.